lvgl/lvgl/docs/details/main-components/font.rst

     Saving SFD file...
     Done!

-The TTF TerminusMedium-001.000.ttf has been created from ./TerminusMedium-12-12.bdf.
+The TTF ``TerminusMedium-001.000.ttf`` will be created from ``./TerminusMedium-12-12.bdf``.

-Create font for lvgl
+To create a font for LVGL:

 .. code:: bash

     lv_font_conv --bpp 1 --size 12 --no-compress --font TerminusMedium-001.000.ttf --range 0x20-0x7e,0xa1-0xff --format lvgl -o terminus_1bpp_12px.c

-:note: use 1bpp because we don't use anti-aliasing.
+:note: use 1-bpp because we don't use anti-aliasing.
 It doesn't look sharp on displays with a low resolution.

 Adding a New Font Engine